kairos310/notebook/Software Engineering/User Stories.md

 	risk of doing and not doing
 EPIC vs. User Story vs. Task
-	Epic collection of > user story made up of> task
+	Epic collection of > user story made up of> task epic is one big user story, umbrella for a larger functionality user story, sweet spot in terms of value, smaller steps don't have any value, combined total of tasks gives value in user story

 Applied Knowledge: